Home Theater

 Fig 9

-YPbPr RCA Jacks
+RCA Jacks

 Cable for either Red, Green & Blue or YPbPr.
 YPbPr RCA Jacks

 There are two flavors of this analog format.
-The older one is Red, Green & Blue color video with the sync on a seperate cable or combined with the Green (Sync On Green: SoG).
+The older one is Red, Green & Blue color video with the sync on a separate cable or combined with the Green (Sync On Green: SoG).
 HP used the latter with their color workstation computers and used BNC connectors.

 The more modern flavor for home video equipment is YPbPr.
 Most equipment does not support 1080P over component video although it should work.